Table of Contents

 To cap things off, we have nature photography and all it encompasses.
 And, as you’d expect, this one’s dominated by the natural light (duh, it’s in the name).
 Whether you’re shooting wildlife or scenery, you’ll just have to work with what nature’s giving you.

-Final Verdict – Natural or Artificial?
+Final Verdict – Natural light vs Artificial light photography

 Overall, you could say that artificial light is better because it’s more versatile and offers more control.
 But, that’s not to say that natural light doesn’t have its own advantages.
 It all depends on the type of photography you’re doing and what you’re trying to achieve.
 You won’t carry a softbox and a COB light to shoot some cheetahs on safari, won’t you?